Urinalysis in Tucson, AZ

 A urinalysis is a diagnostic test performed on a urine sample.
-Not only can a urinalysis provide insights about the patient’s overall health, but it can also indicate more specific conditions based off a variety of different factors.
+Not only can a urinalysis provide insights into the patient’s overall health, but it can also indicate more specific conditions based on a variety of different factors.
 Most often, a urinalysis will be conducted to determine the health of an individual’s kidneys or related bodily systems.

 Dr. Peter Burrows is a board-certified and fellowship-trained urologist with extensive experience performing urinalysis to diagnose urologic conditions.
-Call (520) 731-0600 to schedule an appointment at our office in Tucson, AZ today!
+Call (520) 731-0600 to schedule an appointment at our urology office in Tucson, AZ today!

 What is Evaluated During a Urinalysis?